bogdanparvu18/msc-graduate-project/README.md

 ## Project workflow

-### Phase 1 — Establish the generic VQA baseline on DVQA & ChartQA
+### Phase 1 — Establish the Generic VQA Baseline on DVQA and ChartQA

-  This phase establishes the project’s initial multimodal reasoning baseline before moving into capsule-endoscopy data.
-The objective is not yet medical diagnosis or clinical finding interpretation.
-Instead, the goal is to test whether the selected vision-language models can reliably understand visual structure, answer questions over visual evidence, follow structured prompts, and produce machine-readable outputs that can later be adapted to medical MMVQA.
+This phase establishes the project’s initial visual question-answering and multimodal reasoning baseline before moving to capsule-endoscopy data.

+The objective is not yet medical image interpretation or clinical finding identification.
+Instead, this phase evaluates whether the selected models can:

+* understand structured visual content;
+* extract information from charts and visual layouts;
+* answer questions requiring visual and numerical reasoning;
+* follow consistent prompting instructions;
+* produce short, machine-readable answers;
+* run reliably within the selected experimental environment.

+The results from this phase provide a reproducible non-medical baseline and help identify which general multimodal models are suitable for continued evaluation in the later medical MMVQA phases.

-The baseline uses two generic visual-question-answering datasets:
+The baseline uses two generic visual question-answering datasets:

-<b>a) DVQA</b>
+#### A. DVQA

-  This model is used for low-level visual parsing and question answering over bar charts.
-It is useful for testing whether a model can read labels, compare values, and extract information from visual layouts.
-DVQA is not medical, but it is useful as an early test of visual-symbolic reasoning. <br>
+DVQA is used to evaluate low-level visual parsing and question answering over bar charts.
+It tests whether a model can recognize chart elements, read labels, compare values, count visual objects, and extract information from structured visual layouts.

-<b>b) ChartQA</b>
+Although DVQA is not a medical dataset, it provides a useful early benchmark for visual-symbolic reasoning and structured answer generation.

+#### B. ChartQA

-  This is used for stronger visual and logical reasoning over charts.
-It includes both human-written and generated questions and requires models to combine visual features with underlying chart information.
-This helps test whether the model can answer questions that require reasoning, not only visual recognition.
+ChartQA is used to evaluate stronger visual, numerical, and logical reasoning over charts.
+It contains both human-authored and automatically generated questions and requires models to combine visual information with relationships between chart values.

+This makes ChartQA useful for testing whether a model can perform reasoning over visual evidence rather than relying only on basic visual recognition.

-### Models to test
+### Models Evaluated in Phase 1

-The model list should be divided into two categories.
+The Phase 1 model stack is divided into two groups.

-#### A. Generic visual-reasoning and chart-specialist models
+#### A. Chart-Specialist and Structured Visual-Reasoning Models

+These models are evaluated as specialized baselines for chart understanding and structured visual reasoning.
+They are not considered primary candidates for capsule-endoscopy interpretation.

+* **Pix2Struct** — evaluated as a baseline for visually situated language tasks and structured visual layouts.
+Its role is to test whether a specialized encoder-decoder model can answer questions over charts and other image-based structured content.

+* **DePlot** — evaluated as a chart-to-table and chart-understanding baseline.
+Its primary strength is transforming visual chart information into a structured textual representation that can support downstream question answering.

+* **MatCha** — evaluated as a chart reasoning baseline designed to combine visual chart understanding with mathematical and numerical reasoning.

-These models are useful for the generic baseline, but they are not medical models:
+These models establish specialized chart-oriented baselines, but they are not expected to transfer effectively to lesion identification or capsule-endoscopy image interpretation.

-- <b>Pix2Struct</b> — useful for screenshot-like visual-language tasks and structured visual layouts.
-It makes sense for Phase 1 because it was designed for visually situated language and can be fine-tuned on tasks involving screenshots, diagrams, tables, and visual layouts.<br>
-- <b>DePlot and MatCha </b> — useful for chart understanding and chart-to-table or chart-reasoning tasks.
-These models are relevant for DVQA and ChartQA, but they should not be treated as strong candidates for capsule-endoscopy image interpretation.
-Their role is to establish chart and visual-structure baselines, not to identify lesions.

-#### B. General multimodal models with possible medical transfer value
+#### B. General Multimodal Vision-Language Models

-These models make more sense as candidates for the later medical MMVQA system:
+These models are evaluated as stronger general-purpose multimodal baselines and may be carried forward into the later medical phases.

-- <b>Qwen2.5-VL</b> — strong candidate because it supports image and video understanding, visual grounding, object localization, document/chart understanding, and long-video comprehension.
-These capabilities are relevant to capsule endoscopy because the final project needs frame-level reasoning, temporal context, lesion localization, and evidence grounding.<br>
+* **Qwen2.5-VL** — evaluated because of its capabilities in image and video understanding, visual grounding, object localization, chart interpretation, and structured visual reasoning.
+These capabilities may later support capsule-endoscopy tasks involving frame-level analysis, temporal context, localization, and evidence grounding.

-- <b>InternVL 2.5</b> — strong general multimodal baseline because it is an open multimodal large language model family designed for broad visual-language reasoning.
-It can be used as a competitive general VLM baseline before medical adaptation.<br>
-- <b>MedGemma 1.5 (4B)</b> - a compact, multimodal medical model released by Google DeepMind (early 2026) designed to run within 8GB VRAM hardware.
-Unlike generalist models, it is built on the Gemma 3 architecture and uses a specialized SigLIP vision encoder pre-trained on massive biomedical datasets (radiology, pathology, dermatology).
+* **InternVL 2.5** — evaluated as a competitive open multimodal baseline for broad visual-language understanding and reasoning.
+Its performance is compared with Qwen2.5-VL to identify which general-purpose model provides the stronger foundation for later medical evaluation.

+### Scope of Phase 1

+Phase 1 is limited to the following models:

+* Pix2Struct
+* DePlot
+* MatCha
+* Qwen2.5-VL
+* InternVL 2.5

+Medical-specialized models are intentionally excluded from this phase because DVQA and ChartQA do not evaluate medical knowledge or clinical image interpretation.
+More recent medical VLMs, including `MedGemma 1.5-4B`m `Lingshu-I-8B` and `Hulu-Med-7B`, will be evaluated in a later phase using the capsule-endoscopy MMVQA benchmark, where their medical visual reasoning, temporal understanding, evidence grounding, uncertainty handling, and structured output capabilities can be assessed appropriately.
+Experiments in Phase 1 are be executed in Google Colab using the free NVIDIA T4 environment for smaller or quantized baseline runs and an NVIDIA A100 through Colab Pro for larger, full-precision, or fine-tuning experiments.

+### Expected Output

+The output of Phase 1 will include:

+* model predictions for the selected DVQA and ChartQA subsets;
+* exact-match and numerical-match evaluation results;
+* inference-time measurements;
+* model execution and hardware compatibility notes;
+* structured prediction files;
+* qualitative error analysis;
+* comparisons between chart-specialist and general multimodal models.

+The main purpose of this phase is to establish a controlled and reproducible generic VQA baseline before beginning the medical data-engineering, benchmark-construction, and model-adaptation stages.

 ---